theolivenbaum/resin/README.md

 # Sir.Resin

 This is a [search engine](https://didyougogo.com) and language model framework.
-It is a graph (data structure) API you may use to project language model onto.
+Its graph (data structure) API that let you project a language model onto a search tree.

 It supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics or anything else really.
-What can you not represent in a 64-bit vector space?
+What can't you represent in a 64-bit vector space?

-Interface with that model through natural language, or use a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).
+Built-in capabilities include interfacing with your language model through natural language, or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).

+Go crazy with your modelling, as long as you have an equally crazy query parser.

 There are a number of models included in the package.